Purdue Fort Wayne Mastodons: IPFW

-At the start of athletics competition, the school was known as the abbreviation for Indiana University – Purdue University Fort Wayne (IPFW).
-In 1968 a large bone was discovered during the installation of a farm pond near Angola, Indiana, about 40 miles (65 km) north of Fort Wayne.
-The farmer contacted professors in the IPFW geology department, who identified his discovery as the leg bone of a mastodon.
+At the start of athletics competition, the school was known as IPFW, the abbreviation for Indiana University–Purdue University Fort Wayne.
+In 1968, a large bone was discovered during the installation of a farm pond near Angola, Indiana, about 40 miles (65 km) north of Fort Wayne.
+The farmer who owned the property contacted professors in the IPFW geology department, who identified his discovery as the leg bone of a mastodon.
 Faculty and students from the geology department excavated the greater part of an adult mastodon, including the skull and tusks.
 The bones were cleaned, preserved, and placed on permanent display at IPFW.
-In 1970 members of the geology club, led by professors who oversaw the excavation, successfully lobbied the student government committee charged with choosing a name for the university mascot to select the mastodon.
-And thus, the IPFW Mastodons were born [9].
+In 1970, members of the geology club, led by professors who oversaw the excavation, successfully lobbied the student government committee charged with choosing a name for the university mascot to select the mastodon.
+And thus, the IPFW Mastodons were born.
 In addition to serving as a mascot, “Mastodon” is used as the athletic moniker for team members and school-spirited references to the student body.
-The selection of the mastodon as mascot—as well as a tongue-in-cheek borrowing of the term “Don” from its academic British English use—lends itself to be a suffix to refer to the athletics teams as well, such as Volleydons for the volleyball teams.
+The selection of the mastodon as mascot, as well as a tongue-in-cheek borrowing of the term “Don” from its academic British English use, lends itself to use as a suffix to refer to the athletics teams as well, such as "Volleydons" for the volleyball teams.
 In a related reference, the Mastodon STOMP pep band instills school spirit among the fans during home matches and games.
-By using the nickname "Mastodons", Purdue Fort Wayne is one of the few schools to use an extinct organism as a nickname, along with the Amherst Mammoths and the Maranatha Baptist Sabercats.
+By using the nickname "Mastodons," Purdue Fort Wayne is one of the few schools to use an extinct organism as a nickname, along with the Amherst Mammoths and the Maranatha Baptist Sabercats.

-When the school first fielding athletics, they competed as an NCAA Division III Independent.
+When the school first fielded athletic teams, it competed as an NCAA Division III independent.
 In the summer of 1981, the Mastodons made a jump to NCAA Division II where they remained independent.
-Prior to the 1984–85 school year, the Mastodons joined the Great Lakes Valley Conference, their first ever conference affiliation.
+Prior to the 1984–85 school year, the Mastodons joined the Great Lakes Valley Conference, their first-ever conference affiliation.
 At the start of the 2001–02 academic year, the Mastodons joined NCAA Division I as an independent.
-IPFW joined their first Division I conference in July, 2007, joining The Summit League.
+IPFW joined its first Division I conference in July 2007, joining the Summit League.

 IPFW was reorganized in the mid-2010s, eventually splitting into Indiana University Fort Wayne and Purdue University Fort Wayne.
-One of the first aspects of the action was the closure of the tennis teams at the end of the 2015 academic year.
-The teams had won Summit League regular season (Men's: 2012; Women's: 2009, 2010, 2011, 2013) and tournament (Women's 2010, 2011, 2013) championships.
+One of the first results of this action was the discontinuation of the tennis teams at the end of the 2014–2015 academic year.
+The teams had won Summit League regular-season (men's: 2012; women's: 2009, 2010, 2011, 2013) and tournament (women's 2010, 2011, 2013) championships.